SOFTWARE-DEFINED COMMUNICATION SYSTEMS OUT-OF-THE-BOX

 Successful candidates will require, as a minimum:

-- Bachelor of Science (BS) degree in Electrical or Computer Engineering from an accredited university
+- Bachelor of Science (BS) in Mechanical or Aerospace Engineering from an accredited university or institution

 - Excellent written and verbal communication skills